Okay Melissa You're Doing Fine : Chapter One I'm OK – You're OK

 "Carrying a giant ax."

 "Yep."
 Oh, she didn't respond.
 Totally a normal thing to do.
 Oh my God, why are there security guards behind me?
 Oh my God, this is not a normal thing.
 Drop the ax, drop the ax.
 Drop the battle ax.
 Okay, okay, okay.
 You're totally cool now; you're totally cool.
 Everybody's a fan of you.

-"Oh now," said a voice from behind me, it's talking to me, okay.
-Okay, be calm, be cool, be precise.
+"Oh now," said a voice from behind me.
+It's talking to me, okay, be calm, be cool, be precise.
 Precise, big smile.
 Even bigger.